kavia-common/unified-jira-confluence-interface-146751-146761/integration_backend/README.md

 How to use:
 - Navigate to `http://localhost:3001/api/v1/auth/atlassian/login` to be redirected to Atlassian's consent page for JIRA.
 - After consent, Atlassian redirects to `${ATLASSIAN_REDIRECT_URI}` with `?code=...&state=...`, which the backend processes at `GET /api/v1/auth/atlassian/callback`.

+## Environment variables
+See `.env.example` for a complete list.
+Required for OAuth:
+- `ATLASSIAN_CLIENT_ID`
+- `ATLASSIAN_CLIENT_SECRET`
+- `ATLASSIAN_REDIRECT_URI`

+Optional:
+- `JIRA_BASE_URL` and `CONFLUENCE_BASE_URL` (otherwise auto-discovered via accessible-resources)
+- `CORS_ORIGINS`, `APP_PORT`, etc.

+## Important notes
+- Tokens are cached in-memory for demo/dev only and are not persisted.
+In production, implement user authentication and securely store tokens per user with refresh flows.
+- The backend attempts to determine cloud base URLs automatically; set env overrides if discovery isn't suitable for your org.